Maanya8/cloud-segmentation/README.md

 For each patch, raw digital numbers are converted to top-of-atmosphere reflectance using the source scene's MTL coefficients and sun elevation, then clipped to `[0, 1]`.
 This keeps inputs comparable across scenes.

+To replicate, download the Cloud38 dataset, as on https://www.kaggle.com/datasets/sorour/38cloud-cloud-segmentation-in-satellite-images, and put it in root directory of the project in a folder named Cloud38

 ## Train

 Activate the environment and start training: